Last updated: May 24, 2023

 A noncommercial registered agent can assist in preserving the privacy of the company's owners and officers.

-Shaking hands with another person
+Shaking hands with non commercial registered agent

 A noncommercial agent can be a company employee or a trusted individual who agrees to accept legal and official documents on the company's behalf.